 • Fights bacterial infections

-You can buy fresh or dried peppermint leaves at most health food grocers.
+Buy fresh or dried peppermint leaves at most health food grocers.
 I normally would suggest they are organic and possibly fair trade too.
 You can store them in a glass jar or metal tin.
-I would strongly suggest not to put them in plastic as it will leech, and harm the environment.
+However, I would strongly suggest not to put them in plastic as it will leech, and harm the environment.

 Peppermint tea can be used as a remedy by boiling a cup of water and putting in the dried leaves and letting it steep for at least 5 minutes.
-You can drink it any time of the day as it is caffeine-free will not give you the jitters.
+Above all you can drink it any time of the day as it is caffeine-free will not give you the jitters.

 I think if you try our 7 reasons to never underestimate peppermint tea you will cure any health issues and the best bonus it freshens your breath too!